gialiubc/headstarter_project1/Weaviate_Song_Recommendation_App/README.md

-# Song Recommendation Using Weaviate Vector Database
+# Song Recommendation Using Vector Database

 <img width="1726" alt="Screenshot 2024-06-05 at 14 40 11" src="https://github.com/gialiubc/Weaviate_Song_Recommendation_App/assets/141379548/2da80a6a-ad75-4c82-a459-cb640f17b527">

 ## Overview
-This project is a response to Weaviate's Machine Learning Engineer Challenge, Track 1 and Track 2.1.

-In this project, a web app is created to get song recommendations to user's playlist with the search from two million songs that are vectorized and stored in Weaviate vector database.
+In this project, a web app is created to get song recommendations to user's playlist with the search from approximately two million songs that are stored in a vector database.
 What you'll expect in this project:

 - Part 1 Data Manipulation: Data cleaning, transformation, and loading into weaviate vector database.
 I use my own vectors (Embeddings).
 - Part 2 Similarity Search: Perform similarity search with an user input of a playlist and find from the database 20 songs that are most similar to the songs from the user's playlist.
 This would make the recommendation.